freillat/MarketProject/README.md

 The project is designed as a modular, end-to-end pipeline.
 The `main.py` script orchestrates the execution of each step in sequence, ensuring a reproducible workflow from data ingestion to performance analysis.

-*A visual representation of the data flowing from the exchange API through feature engineering, model training, and finally to the backtest simulation.*
+*A visual representation of the data flowing from the exchange API, being enriched with external data, and then processed through the ML pipeline.*

 ---
 ## Getting Started 🚀